tomatensaus/DeyeSolarDesktop/InstallHomeAssistant.md

 xzcat haos_generic-x86-64-10.3.img.xz | dd of=/dev/sda bs=1m
 ```
 If your machine supports UEFI you can reboot and it should boot
-If UEFI is not supported the load grub below
+If UEFI is not supported then load grub below

 ```
 # assume /dev/sda is the hard drive of your home assistant